webplatform/docs/css/properties/text-emphasis/index.md

 |Data Type=sesame
 |Description=Displays sesames as marks
 }}{{CSS Property Value
-|Data Type="character"
+|Data Type=<string>
-|Description=Displays the given character as mark.
-Wrapped in quotes.
+|Description=Display the given string as marks.
+Authors should not specify more than one character in <string>.
+The UA may truncate or ignore strings consisting of more than one grapheme cluster.
 }}
 }}
 {{Examples_Section